TRAVELING TO DUBAI AS A SOLO FEMALE TRAVELER

 Boat and Abra Rides

-Some females have told me, they disliked strolling the old town of Dubai, Dubai Deira with the gold and spice markets, because people stare.
-I understand their point – this is a lovely area full of life with many foreign sellers who actually do stare at women (and might even call after you).
+Some females have told me they disliked strolling the old town of Dubai, Dubai Deira, with the gold and spice markets because people stare.
+I understand their point – this is a lovely area full of life with many foreign sellers who actually stare at women (and might even call after you).

-I normally really dislike this – however, I tend to dress more conservatively and try to take it easy.
-I talk to the sales people and just ignore them if it gets too much.
-If you are aware of this and know how to ignore people, or just keep them at a distance, it is fun to visit – even as a solo traveler.
+I normally dislike this.
+However, I tend to dress more conservatively and try to take it easy.
+I talk to the sales people and ignore them if it gets too much.
+If you know how to ignore people or keep them at a distance, it is fun to visit – even as a solo traveler.
 Even as a female solo traveler.

 Day Trip to Abu Dhabi

-If you are by yourself you can do a guided tour to Abu Dhabi – or just take a taxi.
-While the latter option is not very environmentally friendly, prices for a taxi ride is not expensive.
+If you are by yourself, you can do a guided tour to Abu Dhabi – or take a taxi.
+While the latter option is not very environmentally friendly, the taxi ride prices are not high.
 You pay around 50-70€ for more than 100 km (so 100-140€ in total).

 In Abu Dhabi, you can visit the most beautiful building in the world – Grand Zayed Mosque.